Harry Solter

-Henry Lewis "Harry" Solter (November 19, 1873 – March 2, 1920) was an American silent film actor, screenwriter and director.
+Henry Lewis Solter (November 19, 1873 – March 2, 1920) was an American silent film actor and director.

 Career

 Solter began his career as an actor in 1908 with Biograph Studios.
 That same year he met actress Florence Lawrence while making the film Romeo and Juliet for Vitagraph Studios and married on August 30 of that year.
 In 1909, Solter began working for Carl Laemmle's Independent Moving Pictures Co. of America (IMP) as an actor but also as a director.
 Over the next nine years, he directed 148 silent films.

-In 1912, Harry Solter and his wife established the Victor Studios in Fort Lee, New Jersey.
-In 1913, they sold out to Carl Laemmle whose amalgamation of several studios created the colossal Universal Film Manufacturing Co.
+In 1912, Solter and his wife established the Victor Studios in Fort Lee, New Jersey.
+In 1913, they sold out to Laemmle whose amalgamation of several studios created the colossal Universal Film Manufacturing Co.
 Solter continued to direct for the new company until 1918 when health problems emerged.
-With this new prosperity, Florence was able to realize a 'lifelong dream,' buying a 50 acre estate in River Vale, New Jersey.
+With this new prosperity, Florence was able to realize a "lifelong dream", buying a 50 acre estate in River Vale, New Jersey.